marvin-garcia/aks-playground/deployment/azure-arc/README.md

 Managing infrastructure at scale has always been a challenge, specially when resources are spread geographically with different and unique environment constraints.
 [Azure Arc](https://docs.microsoft.com/en-us/azure/azure-arc/overview) helps with the visibility and governance of servers, databases and Kubernetes clusters.
 They appear in the Azure portal, collect metrics through Azure Monitor and are governed by Azure Policies, as if they were just another Azure resource.

 Traditionally, CI/CD practices for containerized apps and microservices utilize a push philosophy: whenever there is a change in one of your applications, a new Docker image is built and pushed to a container registry, and the new image version is then pushed to Kubernetes either via manifests or charts like Helm.
 This model becomes too rigid when one is supposed to deploy the same application at scale, and that is what the GitOps paradigm aims to solve: GitOps treats each software or infrastructure component as one or more files in a version control system (Git, Bucket), with an automated process to syncrhonize state between the version control and the runtime environment.
 This is a radical change because it allows IT teams to use infrastructure-as-code (IaC) with the same version control processes that developers have used for decades, adding consistency and standardization to infrastructure management at scale.
 Since Kubernetes provide the concept of immutability and resource definition in a declarative way, it is much easier to put measures to prevent configuration drifts compared to traditional VM-based deployments.
 Tools like [Flux](https://fluxcd.io/docs/) and [Argo CD](https://argo-cd.readthedocs.io/en/stable/) run on this principle, establishing a single source of truth (a version control system) for all application and infrastructure deployments.
-Additionally, they implement a pull method (as opposed to pushing a manifest or charts to a cluster), making it much easier to target multiple clusters regardless of their physical locations, just by connecting them to the version control system and pushing the resources declaration to it.
+Additionally, they implement a pull method (as opposed to pushing a manifest or charts to a cluster), making it much easier to target multiple clusters regardless of their physical locations.

 This repo will help you understand how you can deploy applications at scale using Azure Arc-enabled Kubernetes and Flux v2.
 The following steps describe what is done by the deployment wizard:

-1. It creates one or more Ubuntu Azure Virtual Machines in the same network address space
+1. It creates one or more Ubuntu Azure Virtual Machines

 2. Installs the lightweight version of [Rancher K3s](https://k3s.io/) on each VM